FDA approves emergency authorization of drugs announced by Trump to fight coronavirus

 CLICK FOR LATEST DEVELOPMENT OF CORONAVIRUS

-Chloroquine, also known as chloroquine phosphate, is a medication normally used to prevent or treat malaria caused by mosquito bites in countries where the disease is most common.
+Chloroquine is a drug normally used to prevent or treat malaria caused by mosquito bites in countries where the disease is most common.
 It is usually in the form of a tablet that you can take by mouth.

 As for the coronavirus, chloroquine and a similar drug, hydroxychloroquine, have shown encouraging signs in small early tests against the virus, but they have not yet been studied in a controlled clinical trial.